decentraland/adr/content/ADR-251-offchain-marketplace.md

 - **Off-Chain Creation and Signing**:

-    A trade is defined off-chain, and its structure is signed by the wallet of the user who creates it.
-This creates a cryptographically secure agreement, ensuring that the trade cannot be tampered with once signed.
+    The Signer defines a Trade on the frontend and signs it using their wallet.
+This process creates a cryptographically secure agreement that cannot be tampered with after signing.

+- **Storage and Presentation**:

+    Once the Trade is signed, the Trade data and its corresponding signature are stored on a server for future use.
+The signed Trade is then made available to all users on the frontend or to a limited group of users, depending on the Trade's availability or specific restrictions.

 - **On-Chain Execution via `accept(Trade[] _trades)`**:

-    When a user (or an authorized address) is ready to execute a trade, they call the `accept` function on-chain with the signed `Trade` object(s).
-This triggers the on-chain validation, where the smart contract checks the trade’s conditions.
-Once all checks are satisfied, the trade is executed, and the assets are swapped accordingly.
+    When a user is interested in executing the Trade, they call the `accept(Trade[] _trades)` function on-chain, submitting the stored Trade data and signature.
+This triggers the on-chain validation, where the smart contract checks the Trade's conditions.
+Once all checks are satisfied, the Trade is executed, and the assets are swapped on-chain.

 ### Benefits